bszeng/M2DQN/README.md

 The main goal of this work is to introduce a DQN algorithm that integrates multi-task learning and meta-learning.
 The algorithm aims to learn how to initialize the DQN network under new tasks based on training from multiple source tasks, thereby enhancing the generalization ability of the DQN.

 ## System Setup
-Make sure that you have Jupyter Notebook and that the following Python packages are installed:
+Make sure that you have Jupyter Notebook.
+The main Python packages and versions involved are as follows
-- mxnet
-- matplotlib
-- numpy
-- pandas
-- gym
-- scipy
+- mxnet: 1.6.0
-- math
+- matplotlib: 3.3.4
-- os
+- numpy: 1.18.5
-- itertools
+- pandas: 1.1.5
-- sys
+- gym: 0.21.0

 ## What is included
 ```